Search Articles

 Although the Times quotes a trustee of the Medicare program that the change will cost Medicare more money, it could also save some money because physical therapy and home health care may help keep beneficiaries out of more expensive institutions like nursing homes and hospitals.

-For more on the lawsuit, click here.
+For more on the lawsuit, visit the Center for Medicare Advocacy website.

 Created date: 10/23/2012